cortexarts/Lakeville/README.md

 [Lakeville](https://github.com/cortexarts/Lakeville)
 ==================================================

-This project is developed by CortexArts under the GNU GENERAL PUBLIC LICENSE Version 3. <br />
+This project is developed by CortexArts under the GNU GENERAL PUBLIC LICENSE Version 3.
-Any contribution to this project is welcome and will be credited.
+Any contributions to this project are welcome and will be credited.